oonisim/hadoop-Installation/README.md

 * MASTER_HOSTNAME
 * MASTER_NODE_IP

-#### SPARK_ADMIN and LINUX_USERS
+#### SPARK_ADMIN and HADOOP_USERS
 Set an account name to SPARK_ADMIN in server.yml.
-The account is created by a playbook via LINUX_USERS in server.yml.
+The account is created by a playbook via HADOOP_USERS in server.yml.
 Set an encrypted password in the corresponding field.
 Use [mkpasswd as explained in Ansible document](http://docs.ansible.com/ansible/latest/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module).

 Executions